nullable-eth/labelarr/README.md

 **Automatically sync TMDb keywords as Plex labels or genres for movies and TV shows**
 Lightweight Docker container that bridges Plex with The Movie Database, adding searchable keywords to your media.

-> **🔀 Fork Notice**: This is an enhanced fork of the original [Labelarr](https://github.com/Buttercup2k/Labelarr) project with new features including Radarr/Sonarr integration, persistent storage, verbose logging, and intelligent keyword normalization.

 ## 🚀 Quick Start

 ### Docker Compose (Recommended)